How to Find a Contract Manufacturer in Vietnam

 Local sourcing support

-• Bilingual sourcing agents or Western-managed sourcing firms
+• Bilingual sourcing agents or Western-managed sourcing firms are worth the cost if you don't have on-the-ground presence

 Step 3: Initial Screening

-• Verifying licenses and certifications
+• Business licenses and relevant certifications

-• Checking social and labor compliance
+• Social and labor compliance records

-Step 4: Send RFQs (Requests for Quotation)
+Step 4: Send RFQs

 Step 5: Assess and Audit